jojobear2020/Credit_Risk_Analysis/README.md

 * Out of the 101 high risk instances (first row), the classifier predicted correctly 68 of them (true positive).
 * Out of the 17104 low risk instances (second row), the classifier predicted correctly 7100 of them (true negative).
-* Out of sample of 17205, the classifier predicted correctly about 7168 (42%) of them; 10037 (58%) were false/inaccurate predictions.
+* Out of sample of 17205, the classifier predicted correctly/true about 7168 (42%) of them; 10037 (58%) were false/inaccurate predictions.